Emily Taheny

-Emily Taheny (born 1978) is an Australian comedian, television actress and singer known for her multiple appearances on the sketch comedy television series Comedy Inc. from 2003 through 2007, her role as "Kat" on the 2009 series The Jesters, and as a regular cast member on long-running satirical news program Shaun Micallef's Mad as Hell.
-She was born at Warooka, Yorke Peninsula, South Australia.
+Emily Taheny is an Australian comedian, actress, and singer.
+She is known for her multiple appearances on the sketch comedy television series Comedy Inc. from 2003 through 2007, her role as "Kat" on the 2009 series The Jesters, and as a regular cast member on long-running satirical news program Shaun Micallef's Mad as Hell.

+Early life and education

+Emily Taheny grew up in Warooka, Yorke Peninsula, South Australia, one of seven children.
+Comedian Fiona O'Loughlin is her elder sister.

+She graduated from the Centre for Performing Arts in Adelaide.
+In 2003, she graduated from the College of Country Music in Tamworth, New South Wales.

 Career

+Stage

 Taheny began doing stand-up comedy in 1989.

-She graduated from the Centre for Performing Arts in South Australia and collaborated with her sister Fiona O'Loughlin on the stage show Fiona, Her Sister and Some Guy, which received the Best Newcomer Award at the Melbourne International Comedy Festival in 2001.
+In 2001 she collaborated with her sister Fiona O'Loughlin on the stage show Fiona, Her Sister and Some Guy, which they performed first at Warooka, then in Alice Springs, then at the Melbourne Comedy Festival, where it received the Best Newcomer Award at the Melbourne International Comedy Festival.
+They went on to perform the show at Edinburgh Fringe.

-She has performed at the Adelaide Fringe Festival, Edinburgh Festival, and Melbourne Festival.
-She won the Fringe Cabaret Award at the Melbourne Festival in 2002 for her performance in Cliff Hanger.
-In 2003, she graduated from the College of Country Music in Tamworth, New South Wales.